jetpackpilots/IBView/README.md

 ## Programmatic Instantiation

 It is also possible to initialize your IBView subclasses in code.
-Simply use `initWithFrame:` as you normally would for a view, and as expected, the `nibName` property will default to the name of the class.
+Simply use `initWithFrame:` as you normally would for a view.
+As expected, the `nibName` property will default to the name of the class.

 ## A Note About Delegation